Abinash1508/Library-Management-System-using-SQL/README.md

 where rs.return_id is null;
 ```
 ### Task 13:
-#### Identify Members with Overdue Books.Write a query to identify members who have overdue books (assume a 30-day return period).Display the member's_id, member's name, book title, issue date, and days overdue.
+#### Identify Members with Overdue Books.
+Write a query to identify members who have overdue books (assume a 30-day return period).
+Display the member's_id, member's name, book title, issue date, and days overdue.

 ```sql
 Select CAST(getdate() as date);